VEDAMNT/Automated_Timetable_Generator/README.md

 * **Security:** Lacks input sanitization and CSRF protection.

 ## Improvements
+I do not required it yet, you can use this as a future scope too.
 ### Server-Side PDF Generation:

 Install WeasyPrint and modify `export_pdf` route: